 How NOT to Thaw a Frozen TurkeyThere are four ways to thaw a frozen turkey — and three of them are bad.
-What's so bad about them?
-Each one, for one reason or another, increases the likelihood of contracting or spreading a food-borne illness.
+Each one, for one reason or another, increases the likelihood of someone coming down with a case of food poisoning.
 And that's not the way you want to remember your Thanksgiving.

 There's only one safe way to thaw a frozen turkey, and we'll get to it in a moment.
 But first, here are three ways not to do it:

 1. Don't Thaw At Room TemperatureThat's right, I'm talking about thawing the bird on the kitchen counter.
 Or on the front porch, or in the garage, or the trunk of your car or any other clever places like these.
-Thawing at room temperature isn't just a bad method, it's terrible.
+Thawing at room temperature isn't just a bad method, it's awful.
 Uncooked meat or poultry (including frozen) shouldn't be left at room temperature for more than two hours.
 Any longer than that and you're just begging for a case of food poisoning.
-Don't do it!
+So, don't even think about this one.

 2. Don't Thaw In the MicrowaveGiven the size of the average home microwave oven, this method isn't a realistic option for most people.
 If you have a turkey small enough to cram into your microwave, you don't really need to resort to this method in the first place.
 There's a better option for you a bit further down the page.

-Still, if you've got access to some sort of industrial-sized microwave oven, you still don't want to do this.
-Why?
+Even supposing you had access to some sort of industrial-sized microwave oven, you still wouldn't want to do this.
 Given the number of different power levels, minutes per pound and other variables, the most likely outcome of microwave thawing is a turkey that's still frozen in some parts, while other parts are already cooked.
 Not good.
 Stay away from this method.

-3. Don't Thaw In Cold WaterTechnically, you could safely thaw a frozen turkey this way.
-But it won't be easy.
+3. Don't Thaw In Cold WaterIt's technically possible to safely thaw a frozen turkey this way, but it won't be easy.
 The problem is, you need to allow 30 minutes of thawing time for every pound of frozen bird, and you must keep the water at 40°F or colder the entire time.
 For a large turkey, that means monitoring the temperature with an instant-read thermometer and changing the water every half hour for 12 hours!

 What's so special about 40°F?
 That's the lower limit of the Food Temperature Danger Zone.
 If the turkey gets any warmer than that, it gives dangerous bacteria a chance to multiply like crazy.
 So unless you're strictly committed to changing the water up to 24 times, don't bother with this method.